 Limited customer service hours

-It’s easy to get a quote and manage your policy online, and you can speak to an agent as well, but customer service hours are limited.
+It’s easy to manage your policy online, and you can speak to an agent to get a quote.
 Note that although the provider issues policies nationwide, some riders may not be available in all states.

 Principal’s customer satisfaction rating in J.D.
-Power’s 2020 Life Insurance Study is above the industry average, and the company has favorable customer service reviews and a lower-than-average number of complaints, according to the NAIC.
+Power’s 2020 Life Insurance Study is above the industry average, with a lower-than-average number of complaints, according to the NAIC.
 Principal has an A+ financial strength rating with A.M.
 Best.